 Category Archives: Automating Investment Marketing Podcast

 When discussing content automation goals, buzzwords like ‘streamlining’, ‘consistency’, and ‘efficiency’ are often tossed around.
-These are good goals to strive for, but can be difficult to achieve due to business reasons beyond marketing’s control.
+These are good goals to strive for but are difficult to achieve due to business reasons beyond marketing’s control.
 After all, the products represent different strategies, ages, data, and audiences; therefore, the literature has to reflect this.
 In the end, the main goal of content automation should be to make the process as simple as your firm’s business rules and product nuances will allow.

 When making an investment in marketing or sales technology, getting the implementation right is critical.